ModelEarth/community/interns/SCC-EPA-GDEcD-positions.md

 federal, state agencies, GA Tech, in industry, and become part of a dynamic modeling and research team.

 ### Learning Goals
-Learn essentials of environmentally-extended input-output modeling

-Learn about material life cycles
+Learn to visualize economic and material flow data Learn about material life cycles

 ### Top Desired Skills
+D3
-Python with data science and API libraries (pandas, requests)
+Python with data science and API libraries (pandas, requests) Github

-Github

 Team code development in a git-environment
 Strong interest in sustainability and economic development

 ### Deliverables
-Python code and documentation to capture community material generation, transfer, recycling and reuse data and link it to USEEIO
+D3 code for visualizations of material flows and USEEIO model data Python code and documentation to apply machine learning algorithms to material flow and other environmental data

 <!--<a href="http://smartcities.gatech.edu/gscc-application" target="gatechapp">Georgia Tech Students</a> | -->
 <a href="https://model.georgia.org" target="gaother">Apply for Summer Internship</a>